mikeyamato/slackbot-fist-to-five-oauth/README.md

 	<img src="./assets/screenshots/routes.png" alt="routes" width="60%"/>

 	* Slash Commands.
 Create a new command using `/fist-to-five`.
 The Request URL should point back to your server but with `/api/custom_name` appended to the end.
 The custom name used here should be the same used in Interactive Components.
-Give your app a short description and any usage hint(s) (e.g. "Use `/fist-to-five reset` to reset app")
 	* OAuth Tokens & Redirect URLs.
 Include the following Scopes: `channels:read`, `chat:write:bot`, `chat:write:user`, `groups:read`, `im:read`, & `mpim:read`, `commands`.
 Then click the Install App to Workspace button to reveal your OAuth access token.
 * Keys.
 Be sure to update the [keys](./config/keys_prod.js) accordingly and update the `slackTokenPath` within the routes file (i.e. slackTokenPath.*uclaSlackAccessToken*).